 There are usually very few acute side effects as the area treated is minimal.

 Reactions are very individual and may not occur the same in every patient.

-Your doctor will have explained potential side effects at your initial appointment, but if you require further information about the side effects particular to your treatment, please clarify this with them.
+Your Doctor will have explained potential side effects at your initial appointment, but if you require further information about the side effects particular to your treatment, please clarify this with them.

-Headache/swelling: Swelling may occur.
-If it does, it may cause unpleasant symptoms such as headaches, dizziness and, more rarely, nausea, vomiting or seizure.
-A course (or increased level) of steroids may be given with and after treatment to reduce the fluid within the brain and prevent symptoms.
+Headache / Swelling: Swelling may occur.
+If it does occur, it may cause unpleasant symptoms such as headaches, dizziness and more rarely nausea, vomiting or seizure.
+A course (or increased level) of steroids may be given, with and after treatment, to reduce the fluid within the brain and prevent symptoms.

 Hair loss: It is unlikely that you will experience hair loss if you are having CyberKnife® treatment.
-Hair loss to a portion of the head is a possibility, depending on the dose you are receiving and the location of the treatment.
-Please ask your radiation oncologist for more information if you have concerns.
+Hair loss to a portion of the head is a possibility which will depend on the dose you are receiving and the location of the treatment - please ask your Radiation Oncologist for more information if you have concerns.

-Emotional wellbeing
+Emotional Wellbeing